RCIC-UCI-Public/website-rcic/docs/source/guides/unix-primer.rst

 to other files.
 The data in the target file does not appear in a symbolic link, instead, it points to another file system entry.

-While symbolic links can be  a practical choice, sometimes they represent a wrong choice:
+While symbolic links can be  a practical choice, sometimes they can have a significant, adverse impact on performance

+* *Appropriate use:*

-* Symbolic links are appropriate when used to make shortcuts for the names between the files on the same filesystem.
+  * When making shortcuts for the names between the files on the same filesystem.

-* Symbolic links can be dangerous when created between NFS filesystem ($HOME) and parallel filesystems such as CRSP or DFS.
-A single user symbolic links can create serious performance issues for many users.
-For example, if you have a link in your $HOME that points to your CRSP lab area as:
+  * When making shortcuts from a local file system to a remote file (networked) file system (e.g., /pub -> /dfs6/pub)

+* :red:`Should not be used:` Symbolic links between any two **networked** file systems.

+  As an example of inappropriate use: Suppose you define a "convenience" link from your home area to your PI's CRSP lab area as:

   .. code-block:: console

      ls -l crsplab
      crsplab -> /share/crsp/lab/pilab

-  This will force CRSP mount every time your $HOME is traversed and this can degrade the overall accessibility of the filesystem for many users depending on the current state of I/O requests in both filesystems.
+  In this scenario,

+#.
+Every file operation that uses $(HOME)/crsplab as part of its path must first go to the $(HOME) server (NFS).

+#.
+The home server then redirects to CRSP and a **second** network transaction is made the CRSP server.

+  Essentially, this kind of "convenience" link forces the home area server to be in the middle, doing completely useless work that can have significant impact on the home area server *and* your code running on a cluster node.

+  CRSP (and DFS) servers are  designed to handle high-volumes of traffic, while the home area is not.

   .. attention:: | :red:`Do not create symbolic links between $HOME and CRSP or DFS!`
                  | Use aliases or environment variables in place of symbolic links when